owaspsamm/website/content/en/benchmark.md

 * Sending it by email to benchmark@owaspsamm.org

 The data is collected in an anonymous way and covered by the following [terms and conditions](/benchmark-terms-and-conditions).
 During the submission process we will ask for some metadata.
 The more information provided, the better the comparative analysis will be.

+To help practitioners get permission from their clients or companies to submit datasets, we have created the following {{< external-link "https://docs.google.com/document/d/1epSNP2_7P8EFz41hNBcl4PFO48H5arKO4jdzHP6iciI/edit?usp=drive_link" "email template">}}.
 <br/>
 <br/>